facebook/react-native/docs/Text.md

 9-17: bold, red
 ```

-## Nested Views (iOS Only)
+## Nested Views

-On iOS, you can nest views within your Text component.
+You can nest views within your Text component.
 Here's an example:

 ```ReactNativeWebPlayer
 import React, { Component } from 'react';